© Andrew Keshan

 Lloyd Bradford Syke, Crikey.com, February 2014

-Michael Honeyman began his vocal training at the Australian National University, graduating with First Class Honours and was immediately accepted on scholarship to 2 years full-time practical performance training at the Australian Opera Studio, Perth.
-During the course of his studies in both Canberra and Perth, Michael’s roles included Lescaut (Manon), Eisenstein (Die Fledermaus), Peter (Hansel and Gretel), Raul St. Brioche (The Merry Widow), Publio (La Clemenza di Tito), Nardo (La Finta Giardiniera), Macheath (The Threepenny Opera), Sam (Trouble in Tahiti), and Salieri (Mozart and Salieri).
+A graduate of both the Australian National University Canberra and the Australian Opera Studio Perth, Michael Honeyman began his career singing roles such as Lescaut (Manon), Eisenstein (Die Fledermaus), Peter (Hansel and Gretel), Raul St. Brioche (The Merry Widow), Publio (La Clemenza di Tito), Nardo (La Finta Giardiniera), Macheath (The Threepenny Opera), Sam (Trouble in Tahiti), and Salieri (Mozart and Salieri).

-Significant roles he has covered for Opera Australia include Don Carlo (La Forza del Destino), Iago (Otello), Scarpia (Tosca), and Giorgio Germont (La Traviata).
-Michael has also worked with both West Australian Opera and State Opera of South Australia, Valentin (Faust) and performed in Beethoven’s 9th Symphony as part of the 40th birthday celebrations of the Sydney Opera House.
+Michael’s debut with Sydney Symphony Orchestra was as Ned Keene (Peter Grimes) which he also performed for Brisbane Festival.
+He has also worked with both West Australian Opera and State Opera of South Australia, and performed in Beethoven’s 9th Symphony as part of the 40th birthday celebrations of the Sydney Opera House.

-Equally at home on the concert platform his performances have included Mozart Requiem and Mass in C Minor, Handel Messiah, Rachmaninov Vespers, and recitals for ArtSong Perth and ABC FM radio.
-In 2013 Michael was presented with the Australian Opera Auditions Committee Dame Joan Sutherland Scholarship, which enabled him to travel to New York, receiving instruction from leading opera conductors, teachers and coaches, and gaining insight into one of the world’s leading opera houses, The Metropolitan Opera.
+Equally at home on the concert platform, he recently performed Elijah with the Sydney Philharmonia.
+His concert repertoire also includes Mozart Requiem and Mass in C Minor, Handel Messiah, Rachmaninov Vespers, and recitals for ArtSong Perth and ABC FM radio.
+In 2013 Michael was presented with the Australian Opera Auditions Committee Dame Joan Sutherland Scholarship, which enabled him to travel to New York, receiving instruction from leading opera conductors, teachers and coaches, associated with The Metropolitan Opera.

 Michael Honeyman is managed by Graham Pushee: email@example.com